 Getting here is easy.
 Click here for a map and information on nearest airports and travel in the region.

-To minimise the risks for both guests and hosts as much as possible we have a range of measures in place this year, including very thorough cleaning and disinfection of rooms before guests’ arrival, regular airing of the property, frequent disinfection of door handles etc, daily temperature-taking, and maintenance of sufficient distance between people while interacting, including during meals.
+To minimise the risks for both guests and hosts as much as possible we have a range of measures in place, including very thorough cleaning and disinfection of rooms before guests’ arrival, regular airing of the property, frequent disinfection of door handles etc, daily temperature-taking, and maintenance of sufficient distance between people while interacting, including during meals.
 All guests and workers are provided with our policy and kindly asked to comply.
 These measures help keep everyone safe.
-We feel they do not detract from the Bolara 60 experience: the welcome will still be warm, the food very good, and the surroundings beautiful and relaxing.
+We feel they do not detract from the Bolara 60 experience: the welcome is still warm, the food very good, and the surroundings beautiful and relaxing.
+This policy was in place for the 2020 season and is likely to continue for some or all of the 2021 season.
+So far it has indeed kept everyone safe!

 The Kuća (“house” in Croatian) has 4 beautiful guest bedrooms available for bed & breakfast bookings.
-The Kuća is alongside the Kućica – click the button below for more information and images.
+The Kuća is alongside the Kućica – click the button below for more information, images and prices.

-The Kućica (“small house”) is a self-contained 2-bedroom house with its own kitchen/living area and covered terrace, next to the main house – click the button below for more information and images.
+The Kućica (“small house”) is a self-contained 2-bedroom house with its own kitchen/living area and covered terrace, next to the main house – click the button below for more information, images and prices.

 Bolara 60 is available for private group bookings for up to 14 people hiring all 4 rooms in the main house plus 2 further rooms in the Kućica.
 For such large group bookings we are able to arrange a bespoke schedule of cooking classes and activities according to your preferences (dependent on seasonal availability).
 Email us to discuss prices and availability for a group booking at anna – at – bolara60 – dot – com.